movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 until publication.
 Block-group usage belongs to the separate block group tree when enabled, otherwise to the extent tree.

+Data reservation failure first publishes pending work, then serializes chunk growth without retaining a handle.
+The physical planner avoids existing device extents and superblock stripes, selecting equal-length disjoint stripes for DUP.
+It starts with 32 MiB chunks and halves the size down to 1 MiB when device gaps are smaller.
+Logical ranges append beyond the highest existing chunk.
+One reserved handle updates chunk and device trees, device usage, block-group records, and optional extent-format free-space records.
+Chunk-tree COW uses system space.
+The new data group remains private until those records are durable;
+the mapping and group indexes are then published together before retrying the original reservation.
+Aborted growth exposes no new allocation space.

 An emergency metadata reserve covers commit and is excluded from ordinary handles.
 A separate reserve protects a minimum orphan-cleanup batch.
 Failure to establish the reserves rejects writable mount; failure to replenish